martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 If the salt and Packet Length Offset are valid, the server MUST terminate the connection with the error code INVALID_BAD_SALT.

-Note that the client never sends this transport parameter with an aliased version.
+Note that the client never sends this transport parameter in a connection that uses an aliased version.
 A server that receives such a packet MUST terminate the connection with a TRANSPORT_PARAMETER_ERROR.

 # Considerations for Retry Packets